farhangus/Sniffles2_plot/README.md

 # Sniffle Plot

-The Sniffle Plot is a Python program that generates plots for both single and multi-sample VCF files.
+The Sniffle Plot is a Python program that generates plots for single and multi-sample VCF files.

 Type of plots for single sample VCF file: